omarvsoft/new-architecture-mock-up/README.md

 The Registry is a stateless, highly scalable server side application that stores and lets you distribute Docker images.
 The Registry is open-source, under the permissive Apache license. https://docs.docker.com/registry/

-It is importan to notice that the name of the image has relevance.
+It is important to notice that the name of the image has relevance.
-The naming convention is: **REGISTRY[:PORT]/USER/REPO[:TAG]** The complete name of the image with its two tags are:
+The naming convention is **REGISTRY[:PORT]/USER/REPO[:TAG]** The complete name of the image with its two tags are
 ```
 localhost:5000/mi-banco/configserver-mock-up:0.1.0-SNAPSHOT
 localhost:5000/mi-banco/configserver-mock-up:latest
 ```
 The registry indicates where the image will be storage or download. <br/><br/>
-In that way if we execute the command **docker push**, docker will try to push the image into a docker registry located at `localhost:5000`
+In that way, if we execute the command **docker push**, docker will try to push the image into a docker registry located at `localhost:5000`

-Subsequently docker will ask for the user `mi-banco` and finally will push the image `configserver-mock-up` in the registry.
+Subsequently, docker will ask for the user `mi-banco` and finally will push the image `configserver-mock-up` in the registry.

-If we want to pull the image, docker will try to download the image according with the registry configured in the image's name.
+If we want to pull the image, docker will try to download the image according to with the registry configured in the image's name.

 >NOTA
 If there isn't a registry in the image's name the registry by default is docker.io

 #### Kubernetes Considerations
 >The default container image pull policy is `IfNotPresent`, which causes the Kubelet to not pull an image if it already exists.
 If you would like to always force a pull, you must specify a pull image policy of `Always` in your .yaml file (`imagePullPolicy: Always`) or specify a `:latest` tag on your image.<br/><br/>
-That is, if you’re specifying an image with other than the `:latest` tag, e.g. `myimage:v1`, and there is an image update to that same tag, the Kubelet won’t pull the updated image.
+That is, if youâ€™re specifying an image with other than the `:latest` tag, e.g. `myimage:v1`, and there is an image update to that same tag, the Kubelet wonâ€™t pull the updated image.
 You can address this by ensuring that any updates to an image bump the image tag as well (e.g. `myimage:v2`), and ensuring that your configs point to the correct version. <br/><br/>
 **Note**: you should avoid using :latest tag when deploying containers in production, because this makes it hard to track which version of the image is running and hard to roll back. https://kubernetes.io/docs/user-guide/config-best-practices/